kcrary/istari/docs/ui.md

 processing the file, by calling `istari-start` or just by beginning to navigate the file.

-A listing of all the key commands discussed below can be obtained using `C-h m`.
+A listing of all the key commands discussed below appears at the end of this page.
+A similar listing can also be obtained in Emacs using `C-h m`.

 ### Navigation